peeringdb/docs/docs/index.md

 ## Reporting Issues

-Strictly speaking we're really only looking for API bugs and missing or incorrect data right now.
-The web front end is crude and unpolished and mainly there to view the information without using the API.
-That said, any reports will be helpful when we get to that (which will be next).

 You may view and report issues for version 2 at [GitHub](https://github.com/peeringdb/1to2/issues)

-If you find incorrect data in version 1 (at www.peeringdb.com), please just email support@peeringdb.com with what should be corrected.

 Questions, comments and everything else should go to support@peeringdb.com